When do I get paid?

 Lyft passengers pay drivers ride fare through the app, though riders may also tip with cash.

 Driver pay calculation begins when the passenger is in your car and you’ve tapped to pick up in the app.
 Driver pay includes time spent waiting, starting one minute after you’ve confirmed your arrival (read our step-by-step guide on how to give Lyft rides).

 - Base Fare: The amount passengers pay to start the ride

-- Cost per mile: The amount you earn per mile in the city where your ride starts
+- Cost per kilometre: The amount you earn per kilometre in the city where your ride starts

 - Cost per minute: The amount you earn per minute in the region where your ride starts

 We determine all costs per kilometre or per minute depending on which city and region in which a ride was requested.
 See your Rate Card for local pricing.

 We’re testing a new feature where passengers see a confirmed, upfront price for each ride.
 Even if your passenger receives their price up front, you'll still get paid for time and distance, plus Prime Time.
 If a ride takes longer than we quoted the passenger or they added a stop, we’ll make sure you receive the new, changed amount for any additional time and distance.

 Need help?
 Tap 'Call Me' to contact our driver support team.